amutaya/easyrbi/README.md

 -   `trends`: returns a data frame containing Mann-Kendall and sens.slope summary statistics for a custom number of sites specified by the user.
+-   `basin_id`: Check the drainage area, eco-region and classification (reference or non-reference)
 -   `dam_removal`: retrieves dam removal data from the USGS Gages II website for any number of given gauge station numbers.